Logo L&E Global

 D. At what point and under what circumstances does the remote worker become subject to local employment law requirements such as is wage-hour, local holidays, annual leave, maternity leave, disability leave, protection against unfair dismissal, etc.

-A remote foreign employee might not be subject to local employment law requirements if he/she performs services exclusively for a foreign company.
+A remote foreign employee might not be subject to local employment law requirements if they perform work exclusively for a foreign company.

 However, should the situation be considered as an employee posting, within the meaning of EU guidelines and the Czech Labour Code, some of the provisions of local employment law may apply (working hours, vacation, minimum wage, etc.).